Vermont Academy

 Vermont Academy (VA) is a private, co-educational, college preparatory, boarding and day school in Saxtons River, Vermont, serving students from ninth through twelfth grade, as well as postgraduates.
 Founded in 1876, the campus was listed on the National Register of Historic Places as the Vermont Academy Campus Historic District in 2015.

 History

-According to Lyman Simpson Hayes in his 1907 History of the Town of Rockingham, Vermont the resolution to establish Vermont Academy in Saxtons River was made at the annual meeting of the Vermont Baptist State convention in Windsor, Vermont on November 10, 1869.
+The resolution to establish Vermont Academy was made at the annual meeting of the Vermont Baptist State convention in Windsor, Vermont on November 10, 1869.
+The school was to educate youth of both sexes from the Baptist community.